nicholas-barboutis/partners_igia_microservice_template/README.md

 The purpose of this project is to create a dotnet new template and package it for publishing to NuGet.

-This project was used to create and piblish a template located at <https://www.nuget.org/packages/partners_igia_microservice_template/>.
+This project was used to create and publish a template located at <https://www.nuget.org/packages/partners_igia_microservice_template/>.

 For more information on dotnet new templates see <https://docs.microsoft.com/en-us/dotnet/core/tools/custom-templates>.